Academic Common Market

 The Tennessee Board of Regents provides information about discounts for its employees, and their spouses, and dependents.

-The state of Tennessee provides information about discounts for children and educators and children of state employees.
+The state of Tennessee provides information about discounts for children of licensed public school teachers and children of state employees.

 - Fall forms should be signed and submitted no earlier than June 1.